 Few professionals have brighter hopes in the near future than architects.
 The Architecture Billings Index recently rose for the fourth consecutive month to a new post-recession high.
 It appears that architecture is back after languishing for years during the Great Recession.
 It is expected that a large amount of pent-up demand exists for architectural services and one company that should benefit is Jacobs Engineering Group (NYSE: JEC).

 But why pick Jacobs when several other architectural firms are available on the market?
 The figure below is a bit crowded, but makes the case for Jacobs over other available firms.
-Two other firms are KBR (NYSE: KBR) and the Shaw Group (NYSE: SHAW).
+Two other firms are KBR (NYSE: KBR) and the Shaw Group (UNKNOWN: SHAW.DL).

 Until recently, the Shaw Group had the most desirable valuation in terms of price/sales (red line vs. blue and orange lines in Figure 1).
 However, the firm was purchased by CB&I, thus the price has risen accordingly.
 Jacobs is the clear winner in terms of gross profit margin, while the valuation of all three firms is now similar.
 As my greatest criticism of this investment thesis is the low margins obtained by most of the firms, picking the firm with the best profit margin appears to be a good strategy.
 Jacobs appears to have a durable comparative advantage that has allowed them to achieve better margins and should allow them to best translate revenue growth to earnings growth if my investment thesis plays out.